ExRealis - A digitization framework

 Please see the technical documentation from Leica Geosystems for more details.

-Our software tools
+Our software solution

 Geometry acquisition and processing

 After a 3D scanning session (namely the data gathering by itself), many processings have to be applied to the raw data produced by the scanner before obtaining a usable 3D model.
-These processings generally include, among other things, the following steps:

 Our software covers every step of this processing pipeline, thanks either to fully automatic algorithmic solutions, or to a suitable user interface whenever user intervention is needed, like in the case of some of the cleaning tasks, for instance.
 We are then in position to produce, from real objects, 3D models that are correct in terms of geometry and topology, at different level of details, and that can be exported to many file formats compatible with off-the-shelf CAD softwares.